coolsamson7/dorm/README.md

 ```
 ## Solution design

-The solution is pretty simple: Entities are stored as a combination of two technical tables
+The solution is pretty straight forward.
+Entities are stored as a combination of two technical tables
 * `ENTITY` a table referencing the entity definition and a generated primary key
 * `ATTRIBUTE` a table that will store all attributes of an entity